Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Zinc is one of the most widely supplemented trace elements in the world.
 It is also one where excess produces the most insidious consequences.

-The mechanism has been known since the 1990s.
-Zinc and copper share the same intestinal transporters.
+The mechanism has been described since 1981, first in rat intestine (PubMed).
+Zinc and copper share the same intestinal absorption pathways.
 At doses exceeding 40 mg per day (less than what many commercially available supplements contain), zinc stimulates the production of metallothionein (a metal-binding storage protein) in enterocytes (the cells lining the intestinal wall).
 This metallothionein captures dietary copper, which is then eliminated during the natural turnover of the intestinal mucosa.
 The result: progressive copper depletion, silent for weeks or months (PubMed).

 The consequences of this depletion are severe: sideroblastic anemia (a dysfunction in red blood cell production), neutropenia (a drop in white blood cells that weakens immunity), and in prolonged cases, irreversible damage to the spinal cord and peripheral nerves (PubMed).
 Willis et al. described three cases where the cause was only identified upon bone marrow examination, so poorly recognized is the link between zinc supplementation and copper depletion.